networknt/light-doc/content/en/architecture/cga-fga.md

 ### Summary

-I wrote this article because I saw some users requested to add custom claims into our client module to allow their OAuth 2.0 server to issue JWT tokens with custom claims for fine-grained authorization.
+I wrote this article because I saw that some users requested to add custom claims into our client module to allow their OAuth 2.0 server to issue JWT tokens with custom claims for fine-grained authorization.
 This is the wrong approach that we must point out as this mistake will have serious consequences.

-The most common argument that I heard is that the OAuth 2.0 server they are using doesn't support integration.
+The most common argument that I have heard is that the OAuth 2.0 server they are using doesn't support integration.
 In this case, it would be wise to skip the custom claims from the client/JWT and implement the standard fine-grained authorization middleware handler that is included in all the services.
 Within the middleware handler, you can integrate with any subsystems that support the client attributes and user attributes.
 In this way, it is still that the service decides the authorization, not the client.
 In the client credentials flow, the client_id is in the JWT token so that you can use it to look up the client attributes that support the fine-grained authorization.
 In the authorization code flow, both client_id and user_id will be in the JWT token to look up the client attributes, and user attributes to support the fine-grained authorization at the client level and user level.

 The other argument I've heard is that our clients and services are all in the same organization and there is auditing procedure in place to ensure that client code is sending the correct custom claims all the time.
 This simply cannot be enforced, and in a real microservices architecture, the number of services and clients are increasing very fast.
 Eventually, your service will be accessed by the party you have no control or even outside of your organization.
 As the client is passing in the custom claims, it is very easy for hackers to explore the security hole.